 Of course, the best time to go out for drinks is during happy hour, though it helps to also know of a few bars that are cheap to begin with.
 A few of my favorites:

-- The Library (East Village): This dive bar near Upright Citizen’s Brigade (budget-friendly comedy club) features a punk rock-focused jukebox and dusty books as well as uber cheap drinks, especially from 4-8pm Monday through Friday when it’s buy-one-get-one-free.
+- The Library (East Village): This dive bar near Upright Citizen’s Brigade (budget-friendly comedy club) features a punk rock-focused jukebox and dusty books as well as uber cheap drinks in NYC, especially from 4-8pm Monday through Friday when it’s buy-one-get-one-free.
 You’ll pay ~$6 for two drinks.

 - The Late Late (East Village): They offer a $10 beer and burger special daily.
 Also their cocktails are phenomenal.

 - Boobie Trap (Bushwick, Brooklyn): This boob-themed bar features board games, dangling roller skates, F*ck Yelp t-shirts for sale, shelves of dolls and other kitsch knick knacks.
 Food on the menu ranges from $2 to $7, plus there’s free candy.
 From noon to 8pm it’s happy hour with $4 beer, wines and well drinks.